 Gabby’s gift for volleyball was obvious the second she took it up, so much so that she was awarded a scholarship at Florida State University where she went on to set numerous records (which still stand to this day.)
 As one of the best volleyball players the sport has ever seen, Reece went professional immediately after graduation and went onto further success as a captain for Team Nike.

-That would be enough for most people, but she’s also a professional sports model, writer, actress, TV presenter, and mother.
+That would be enough for most people, but she’s also a professional sports model, writer, actress, and TV presenter.
 She even trained in golf for a while, making us wonder how many hours are in a typical day for Gabby Reece.

 “I think if I was 5-foot-3, I would have been really popular and dated a lot more in high school.
 I didn't develop like the pretty girl… [now] I am a babe for a living.”